 - Begin pursuing new careers, building new friendships, and finding new sources of meaning in your life

-These activities not only set people in recovery up for long term sobriety, they make them better dating prospects!
+These activities not only set people in recovery up for long-term sobriety, but they also make them better-dating prospects!

 Activities for Dating in Sobriety